pinakmapari/RecipeBatao/README.md

 ## Getting Started
 The app is developed using Flutter, Lit Firebase for Login and Signup, Firestore for Backend and Spoonacular API for fetching Recipes.

+# Motivation:

+The main aim of the application will be to provide the users with a variety of recipes according to their choice and preference.
+Currently the young generation struggles with simple cooking.
+Since they have to be independent due to studies / jobs at places away from family, they have to learn cooking.
+This app will help them learn the basic cooking and recipes as it will ask them what they want to eat and provide a detailed recipe and give a list of ingredients they will need to prepare for the recipe.
+They will be able to prepare recipes from basic to advanced levels according to their choice and availability of ingredients as well as equipments.
+It will help them to become independent and enjoy the process.

+Along with the recipes, users will be able to keep a track of all the ingredients they forget to use as they expire.
+The app will notify the user a few days before the product is about to expire.
+This will save a lot of food and avoid food wastage.
+Users can also search for recipes to use the products that are going to expire.
+In this way the user also learns new recipes and food wastage is avoided.

 # Features of the App

 a) To help the user by suggesting recipes according to the ingredients present in the fridge and/or kitchen.